Shipping from Vietnam to Europe and the USA

 Shipping from Vietnam to Europe and the USA: modes of transport

 What type of transportation is going to be the most suitable for importing goods from distant Vietnam?
-Here is a short comparison:
+Here is a short comparison.

 Sea freight is the most popular choice when it comes to shipping heavy loads from such distant countries.
 You can search for direct connections between Vietnam and your country or ship indirectly through one of Europe’s biggest harbors.
 Within the European Union, Rotterdam and Antwerp are the busiest port areas.
 Transit time from Vietnam to Europe is 27-33 days.
-It takes around 24 days for a cargo ship from Vietnam to get to the West Coast of the USA and around 35-40 days to get to the East Coast.

 Another option is air freight.
-It is the fastest but at the same time the most expensive variant.
+It is the fastest but, at the same time, the most expensive variant.
 Transit time from Vietnam to both Europe and the US is 7 to 8 days for classic air freight or 3-5 days for express air freight.
 Many major carriers operate flights from Vietnam.
-The leading Vietnamese international airports are Tan Son Nhat International Airport, Noi Bai International Airport, and Da Nang International Airport.
-However, if you ship to a smaller country in Europe, it might be necessary to trans-ship in one of Europe’s biggest airports, e.g. in Frankfurt, Paris, or Amsterdam.

 One interesting solution is to first transport the cargo to China, for example to Chongqing, from which numerous direct cargo trains start their route to Europe.
 Some of the leading logistics companies offer such a service.
 The whole process can be completed in around 19 days.